Gapminder/gapminder-ai/yival_experiments/README.md

 ``` shell
 yival run --output ./output experiment.yaml
 ```

+This will output a pickle file in output/ which include all Experiment Results objects.

 Note: After running the experiment, Yival normaly will run a web server to show the results.
 But somehow it doesn't start a web server